meta-toolkit/meta-toolkit.org/classify-tutorial.md

 as subclasses).
 The public static id member of each class is the identifier you would use in the configuration file.

-A recommended default configuration is given below, which learns an SVM via stochastic gradient descent:
+A recommended default configuration is given below, which learns a linear SVM via stochastic gradient descent and uses a one-vs-all reduction:

 {% highlight toml %}
 [classifier]